MeraMadness/MeraHypr/README.md

 ### Pyprland - More Plugins for Hyprland
 https://github.com/hyprland-community/pyprland

-I use Scratchpads and Magnify but I still need to understand how it works, so I'm not going to explain it.
+I use it for Magnify
 ```

 </details>